-What Can I Do With a Master's in Project Management?
+What You Can Do With a Master's in Project Management

 - Construction Managers

 Construction managers oversee construction projects from start to finish.
-Not only do they serve as supervisors on site, they also take responsibility for planning, budgeting, and project coordination.
-Earning a degree in a construction-related field such as project management is usually a prerequisite to starting a career in construction management.
-Many construction managers are self-employed.
+Not only do they serve as on-site supervisors, but they also take responsibility for planning, budgeting, and project coordination.
+Experience in a construction-related trade and training in project management are usually prerequisites for starting a career in construction management.
+Many of these managers are self-employed.

 - Cost Estimators

-As their name suggests, cost estimators use data to estimate a project's cost in labor, time, and materials.
-They generally work in specialty trades contracting, construction, manufacturing, or automobile repair.
-Cost estimators need the skills in math and data analysis that a master's in project management provides.
+As the name states, cost estimators use data to estimate a project's cost in labor, time, and materials.
+They generally work in specialty trades like contracting, construction, manufacturing, or automobile repair and have strong skills in math and data analysis.

 - Training and Development Managers